-Norwegian Cruise Line has just announced that it will play host to the first ship built especially for cruise-goers visiting China.
+Norwegian Cruise Line has just announced that it will play host to the first ship built especially for cruise guests visiting China.
 The company said that its new ship, scheduled for sailing during the 2017 cruise season, will be customized to Chinese travel standards while maintaining the characteristics and features that are appreciated by all Norwegian Cruise travelers.

 The new vessel, tailor-made for the Chinese cruise market, will be the second ship in the cruise line’s Breakaway Plus category of ships.
 The vessel will feature Freestyle Cruising, which will add more flexibility to the Chinese traveler’s cruise holiday.
 Travelers onboard will get to enjoy shows, Chinese food, and duty-free, upmarket shopping.